 The content of the tennis training is all driven by your coach.
 Higher levels of technique will be worked on in Winter and higher degree of point play will be worked on in Summer but at different times coaches need to rely on the art of tennis coaching and make sessions slightly easier, harder, more physical or more psychological at different times.

 Feedback from parents (or even better from the child) about what was working well and what was challenging in their last match can be helpful.
-Coaches will choose what to work on and when.
+Coaches will not be able to see all their matches so feedback can be very constructive.
+Coaches will take in the feedback but will always ultimately choose what to work on and when.

 2. What teams or squad they need to be on

 Any changes of squad or team placement must be initiated only by the coach and discussed with the Junior Club team.
 If your child is considered the best player in the group (both results and work rate) for two terms in a row they will be asked to move up to a different level of training.
 Your child needs their time being a leader in their training.

 Parents generally want their child to play in a higher squad or team prematurely.
 This is a natural response to see and want the best in their children.
 Unfortunately this process is very misunderstood and if done early, detrimental to the young players game.
 At the right time, going up a level is essential.

 We welcome parents to send tournament results or pennant results for review by the coaching team.
 Any parent requests for team or squad changes will not have any impact on selections.
 We ask you to trust the process as we also want to see your child become the best tennis player they can be.

 We are not the type of academy that is suited to players who use our squads to supplement other training or club program’s they are involved in.
 We want our players fully committed to training and playing with us.
 If your child has particular skill and passion, then we then work with the state and national programs in regards to other training and competition opportunities.
 In a similar way to why children do not attend two or more schools for their education, we find that the different philosophies, training methods and messaging becomes mixed for your child.